calisero/laravel-sms/README.md

 - Avoid trademarks you do not own.

 How to Request Approval:
-1. Log in to your Calisero dashboard (https://calisero.ro) and navigate to Sender IDs
+1. Log in to your Calisero dashboard (https) and navigate to Sender IDs
 2. Submit each desired sender (case‑sensitive) with a brief business justification.
 3. Wait for confirmation before deploying to production.